Caroline Stuart, Countess of Seafield: Countess of Seafield

-As Countess Dowager of Seafield
+Countess Dowager of Seafield

+As Lord Seafield was unmarried and had no children, by a will made c.
+1882 Ian left his mother as the heir to his estates.
+Taking the style of Countess Dowager, Lady Seafield was proprietor of the Seafield and Grant Estates until her death.
+Meanwhile her son's titles of honour were inherited by his uncle, James Ogilvy-Grant, who was otherwise the nearest male heir.
+The Seafield title was thus for some generations separated from the lands and properties that had maintained it.
+This situation had been made possible because the 7th Earl, John, had completed the legal procedure of disentailing the estate.

-After the deaths of John Charles and Ian Charles, Lady Seafield's priorities as Countess Dowager, besides overseeing the management of her estates, were to 'take steps for the perpetuation of (her son's) memory and that of her husband in schemes of enduring utility'.
+After the deaths of her husband and son, Lady Seafield's priorities as Countess Dowager, besides overseeing the management of her estates, were to 'take steps for the perpetuation of (her son's) memory and that of her husband in schemes of enduring utility'.
 The first of these was a public hospital for Strathspey, named the Ian Charles Hospital in his memory: Thus, fifteen months after his death, in May 1885 there was opened at Grantown-on-Spey the Ian Charles Hospital.
 The erection and endowment of such a hospital had been arranged by the Countess Dowager and her son.
 It had been little more than founded when the Earl died, and his sorrowing mother brought the undertaking to a completion.
 All who know the capital of Strathspey know the place well....
 The hospital was and is fitted with all necessary conveniences and comforts for the treatment and care of the sick, and has been of untold benefit to the Speyside district of the Seafield estates.
 In addition the Dowager Countess had the Church of Scotland parish church of Inverallan, located in Grantown-on-Spey, rebuilt by her architect: she laid the memorial stone on 1 May 1886 on the occasion of the dedication of the building for worship.
 Memorial tablets to her husband and son were presented to this and all the other parishes churches within the estate.

-Other biographical headings from the memorial Tribute are: